neumino/neumino.github.io/movies.md

-### Father Figures
+### The Leisure Seeker
-*Released on 2017-12-21, vote average 4.4*
+*Released on 2018-01-03, vote average 6*

-Upon learning that their mother has been lying to them for years about their allegedly deceased father, two fraternal twin brothers hit the road in order to find him.
+A runaway couple going on an unforgettable journey in the faithful old RV they call The Leisure Seeker, traveling from Boston to Key West.
+They recapture their passion for life and their love for each other on a road trip that provides revelation and surprise right up to the very end.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/VNZEtLfShMQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/VGGKsVFslJ8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>